yatorho/ChimeHelper/README.md

 # Hepler for Chime

-This is a helper repository for [Chime](https://github.com/yatorho/CHIME) where we implement some useful functions and libraries for `Chime`.
+This is a helper repository for [Chime](https://github.com/yatorho/CHIME) where we implement some useful functions and libraries.

+- Chime is a deep learning framework based on C++ and CUDA.
+It is designed to be easy to use and easy to extend.
+It is also a good example to show how to implement a deep learning framework from scratch.

 ## Environment